leonshen95/DetectUtilityPoles/README.md

 # DetectUtilityPoles
-## 11.28 Updated(finishing labeling, training and testing.
-Now in the process of combining front end and back end...)
+## 12.15 Updated(finishing labeling, training and testing.
+Complete combining front end and back end.)

 The goal is to download the images based on GPS location followed by:
 1. Detecting the poles